[workbench] Enable in-browser preview for text files in collections

 Most specifically, I want support for *.fa and *.fasta

-#6 Updated by Radhika Chippada about 4 years ago
+#6 Updated by Radhika Chippada over 4 years ago

 Notes about implementation: